 - Most interviews will only involve stage 2 (detailed below) however for over-subscribed subject areas where there are limited places, such as PE, stage 1 interviews will be carried out first.
-These are held at Hungerhill School and you will be required to participate in a group activity, which involves being able to take part in a discussion and reflect upon your contributions.
-This task not only assesses your awareness of education issues but also allow you to demonstrate your interpersonal and communication skills.
+In the stage 1 interview, you will be required to participate in a group activity, which involves being able to take part in a discussion and reflect upon your contributions.
+This task not only assesses your awareness of education issues but also allows you to demonstrate your interpersonal and communication skills.
 Success at stage 1 will lead to a stage 2 interview.

-- Stage 2 interviews also take place at Hungerhill School and are led by the ITT coordinator and a subject specialist.
+- Stage 2 interviews are led by the ITT coordinator and a subject specialist.
 The interview process will include a formal interview about subject knowledge and teaching methods, as well as a 15 minute teaching activity.
 We will then ask you to write a written reflection on your teaching activity.
 We also ask you to sit mock numeracy and literacy papers to help us identify if you will need support to pass your skills tests.

 what are the entry requirements, and what experience do i need?